Main menu:

 By W. D. Neal (VA, grunt company commander in Vietnam 2 tours)

-first book which is the real deal.
+Of all the books I have read about Vietnam, Strength and Honor is the first book which is the real deal.
 I was there in 67 and 68, then again in 70 and 71 - on the ground and mostly in the bush.
 I was fortunate to know Terry, and was asked to contribute to the book.
 But as I read chapters by others, I knew these were the true stories of real warriors - how they saw things and how it affected them.
 FINALLY - someone has gotten it right - the good, the bad, and the ugly.
 What is most unique about this book are the highly varied perspectives of those who fought it - from draftee grunts to professional soldiers, from Special Forces soldiers to B-52 pilots, and just about everything in between.
 That complexity matches the complexity of that war.

 Whether you supported the war, or didn't, I think it is very important to better understand it and how the troops we sent to fight this war really experienced it.
 This book does that.
 It is unique and truly excellent.
-And, I believe it is
+And, I believe it is a major contribution to the truth.

 By Ron Strauss (CEO of brand consulting firm)